cfreude/practical-path-guiding-docker/README.md

 #### Build and Run

 1. Open a terminal.
-2. Execute ```docker exec -it mitsuba bash``` to open an interactive shell inside the docker container.
+2. Execute ```docker exec -it ppg-mitsuba bash``` to open an interactive shell inside the docker container.
 3. Execute ```cd mitsuba/ && ./build.sh``` to build Mitsuba.
 4. Execute ```./dist/mitsuba``` to test if Mitsuba runs.